Ernyoke/certified-aws-advanced-networking-specialty/06-cdn/cloudfront.md

     ![SSL/SNI architecture](images/CloudFrontSSLSNI.png)

 - For S3 origin, we don't need to apply certificates for the origin protocol.
-For ALB/EC2/on-prem we can have public certificates which needs to match the DNS name of the origin
+For ALB/EC2/on-prem we can have public certificates which needs to match the DNS name of the origin. **Self-signed certificate is not supported!**

 ## Origin Types and Architecture